 When [Renny Reynolds and I] first came to Hortulus Farm, we had no idea what to expect.
-Our wish for the farm was simple: a restorative weekend place of greens some distance away from our work-a-day lives in New York City.
-That was nearly ten years ago and, it seems to us now, about a million lifetimes.
+Our wish for the farm was simple: a restorative weekend place of greens some distance away from our workaday lives in New York City.
+That was nearly 10 years ago and, it seems to us now, about a million lifetimes.

 Upon our arrival that fateful day in 1980, we found collapsing outbuildings, ponds silted in with saplings as thick as wrists sprouting from the resulting bog, and holes in big enough to drop a large dog through in the roofs of the two immense dairy barns.
 It was not what you would call auspicious.

 Here, however, let us roll back time to a pivotal moment in 1690.
-William Warner, formerly of Blockley in England purchased three hundred acres of prime Bucks County land from William Penn in the newly established tract bestowed upon him by his king, which he called “Pennsylvania.”
-Imagine a softly rolling parcel of woodland a few miles west of the Delaware River, soon cleared for pastured and farming creasing into a wonderfully isolated little valley.
+William Warner, formerly of Blockley in England, purchased 300 acres of prime Bucks County land from William Penn in the newly established tract bestowed upon him by his king, which he called “Pennsylvania.”
+Imagine a softly rolling parcel of woodland a few miles west of the Delaware River, soon cleared for pasture and farming, creasing into a wonderfully isolated little valley.
 Conjure up a classic Bucks County stone house built on the banks of the charming Fire Creek that ran through the property.
-The first section, a modest one room cabin, was completed in 1723, then subsequently added to in 1746, and again in 1797, the last a courtly box of a dwelling with substantial cornerstones and a fine paneling stained “original blue” with essence of blueberry.
+The first section, a modest one-room cabin, was completed in 1723, then subsequently added to in 1746, and again in 1797, the last a courtly box of a dwelling with substantial cornerstones and a fine paneling stained “original blue” with essence of blueberry.

 First, a plan emerged for a pair of perennial borders leading out from between the dairy barns into the former dairy pasture.
 Then, we envisioned the white picket-fenced vegetable garden set up high on the rise above the house.
-The woodland walk would involve re-dredging the non-existent “lake” that appeared on the map we had inherited from the previous owners, unearthing snakes and snapping turtles, and a truly god-awful stink.
+The woodland walk would involve redredging the nonexistent “lake” that appeared on the map we had inherited from the previous owners, unearthing snakes and snapping turtles, and a truly awful stink.
 We had no grand scheme at first: we would just arrive each week from Manhattan and attack, wrestling one overgrown patch into submission, then moving on to the next.

 Our house, officially the Isaiah Washington House, was added to the National Register of Historic Places in 2004, and we now have an upwards of 50 horticultural groups and garden clubs visiting us every season.
 We relish our roles as stewards of this magical, historic property we were so lucky to chance upon so long ago, as we relish equally the chance to pass it along to future generations.
 To that end, we established the Hortulus Farm Foundation to usher in the new millennium, and our plan is to leave the farm a public garden and horticultural center in perpetuity.
 From a simple wish a dream grows; it has been a lovely, truly life-changing ride.